United Nations Assistance Mission for Iraq: History

 "Considering the current threats and challenges to the peace and security of Iraq, I have concluded that the core political functions of UNAMI, notably its good offices and advocacy, remain relevant.
 Its capacity-building activities in the areas of electoral assistance, human rights and cross-cutting United Nations priorities are also pertinent.
 They support long-term needs and are expected to remain relevant beyond the Mission’s eventual transition.
 They should therefore be gradually transferred to the United Nations country team as part of an overall reconfiguration of the United Nations presence in Iraq.
 Overall, UNAMI, in its present form, appears too big.
 Its mandate, priorities, activities, structure and staffing require streamlining to make it fit for the realities in Iraq."

 For its part, the Iraqi government of Prime Minister Mohammed Shia' Al Sudani requested that UNAMI be dissolved, asserting that the mission has outlived its necessity.
 The government stated that "[t]his decision to end UNAMI's operations in Iraq, apart from the reasons mentioned, is a natural outcome of the evolving relationship between Iraq and the United Nations, fostering cooperation on different levels".
 On 17 May 2024, members of the United Nations Security Council debated and were divided on UNAMI's future, with the United States stating that UNAMI still had "important work to do," and making no mention of Baghdad’s request.

 On 31 May 2024, the United Nations Security Council unanimously adopted Resolution 2732 in which it "requested that the Secretary-General prepare, in consultation with the Government of Iraq, a transition and liquidation plan to be completed by 31 December for UNAMI to start the transfer of its tasks, as well as the orderly and safe drawdown and withdrawal of its personnel and assets, including identification of an end date for liquidation activities in the country".
+UN secretary-general Guterres met with Sudani on 13 December 2025, during which they both commended Iraq's progress towards stability.
+Sudani stated that Iraq would continue to collaborate with the UN regardless of the missions' conclusion.